Overview of chiropractic medicine

-What is chiropractic medicine?
-This is a question that has nagged the chiropractic profession itself since it was founded more than a century ago by self-professed spiritual healer Daniel David Palmer, a Canadian beekeeper, teacher and grocer who lived in Davenport, Iowa.
-What originally began as a naturopathic, or vitalistic, approach to general health based on the metaphysical relationship between the spine and the human nervous system has evolved into a field that deals specifically with spine-related disorders and their symptoms.
+Chiropractic medicine was founded more than a century ago by Daniel David Palmer and this form of alternative medicine has evolved into a field that deals specifically with spine-related disorders and their symptoms.
 A modern, socially accepted definition of chiropractic medicine might be as simple as the manual manipulation of the spinal anatomy to alleviate pain without medication or surgery.
 The field’s history is much more complex than that simplified definition.
 To learn about the conditions treated by chiropractic care as well as the alternatives available to this form of treatment, read on.